Anti-Black Racism and Black Inclusion

 Carleton’s EDI Action Plan reimagines curricular and pedagogical practices and drives improvements in student support, research infrastructure, leadership development for faculty and staff and organizational culture.

-Profs.
-Audra A. Diptée (History) and Nduka Otiono (African Studies) were appointed as Faculty Advisors on Anti-Black Racism and Black Inclusion, effective July 1, 2022 as part of Carleton’s commitment to implement the Scarborough Charter and in support of building faculty-specific initiatives.
-Profs.
-Diptée and Otiono collaborate with senior leaders on initiatives such as: increasing Black representation, particularly among faculty ranks; fostering a sense of belonging and supporting Black student excellence; enhancing Black Studies curriculum and pedagogy; and increasing training opportunities against anti-Black racism for members of the Carleton community.
+Prof. Nduka Otiono (African Studies) was appointed as Faculty Advisor on Anti-Black Racism and Black Inclusion as part of Carleton’s commitment to implement the Scarborough Charter and in support of building faculty-specific initiatives.
+Prof. Otiono collaborates with senior leaders on initiatives such as: increasing Black representation, particularly among faculty ranks; fostering a sense of belonging and supporting Black student excellence; enhancing Black Studies curriculum and pedagogy; and increasing training opportunities against anti-Black racism for members of the Carleton community.

 Prof. Nduka Otiono is an associate professor in the Institute of African Studies whose interdisciplinary research focuses on popular urban narratives in postcolonial Africa and how they travel across multiple popular cultural platforms such as the news media, film, popular music and social media.
 He also serves as as director of the Institute of African Studies.